Legal affairs of the Tate brothers: Rape and human trafficking charges

-On 13 June 2023 DIICOT adjusted the charges from human trafficking to "human trafficking in continued form", a more serious charge.
+On 13 June 2023 DIICOT adjusted the charges from human trafficking to "human trafficking in continued form," a more serious charge.
 One additional victim was identified, bringing the total to seven.
-On 20 June, the four accused were indicted on charges of rape, human trafficking, and forming an organised crime group to sexually exploit women.
+On 20 June 2023, the four accused were indicted on charges of rape, human trafficking, and forming an organised crime group to sexually exploit women.
 They continue to deny all charges and remain under investigation for money laundering and trafficking of minors.
 Andrew's attorney argues that Andrew was playing an online character, while Andrew and his supporters have spread various conspiracy theories about the criminal charges.

-Sky News reported that the allegations include committing "human trafficking in Romania and other countries", including the United States and the United Kingdom.
-ABC News reported that the case centres around three women—of American, Moldovan, and British nationality—who accuse the Tates of "luring [them] to Romania and exploiting them on webcam".
-According to the Jewish organisation Anti-Defamation League, "Prosecutors allege that [Andrew] Tate raped at least one of the women repeatedly, controlled them by threatening them with violence and financial ruin and posted pornographic videos to the women's social media accounts."
+Sky News reported that the allegations include committing "human trafficking in Romania and other countries," including the United States and the United Kingdom.
+ABC News reported that the case centres around three women—of American, Moldovan, and British nationality—who accuse the Tates of "luring [them] to Romania and exploiting them on webcam."
+According to the Anti-Defamation League, "Prosecutors allege that [Andrew] Tate raped at least one of the women repeatedly, controlled them by threatening them with violence and financial ruin and posted pornographic videos to the women's social media accounts."

 In January 2024 the case was heard in the preliminary chamber before a trial date was set.
-In April a Romanian court ruled that all four defendants could be tried in the country without specifying a trial date.
-The Bucharest Tribunal decided that the case against Andrew "met the legal criteria".
+In April 2024 a Romanian court ruled that all four defendants could be tried in the country without specifying a trial date.
+The Bucharest Tribunal decided that the case against Andrew "met the legal criteria."
 The defendants have appealed the ruling and have engaged in a legal strategy of delaying and drawing out the case.
-In November the Bucharest court ruled to remove certain pieces of evidence from the trial, including statements from the brothers and witness testimonies.
+In November 2024 the Bucharest court ruled to remove certain pieces of evidence from the trial, including statements from the brothers and witness testimonies.